-Alex Albadree is a BIPOC queer immigrant who divides his time between DC and Istanbul where he creates art for social change.
+Alex Albadree is a BIPOC queer immigrant who divides their time between DC and Istanbul where they create art for social change.
 The pieces Alex creates aim to engage with current and historical events to raise critical consciousness and call individuals to take action for social transformation.
-Alex applies an intersectional approach to the issues he amplifies, highlighting the ways that oppressive systems rooted in white supremacy and capitalism degrade our empathy, dignity and environment.
+Alex applies an intersectional approach to the issues they amplify, highlighting the ways that oppressive systems rooted in white supremacy and capitalism degrade our empathy, dignity, and environment.
 Through beautifully crafted digital illustrations, Alex invites us to take a hard, honest look at our world and at ourselves.
 And then to imagine a better world.
 And, most importantly, to fight for it.

 Follow Alex on Instagram.
 Website coming soon.